Wang-BrainBody-Lab/Documentation/Server.md

  There is currently no tested way of imposing a time limit on docker containers.

 ## CPU status
+Here are a few useful commands to check CPU status on the server:
 ```bash
 # View real-time system resource usage
 top/htop